PADIRAANUSHACHARY/word-counter/README.md

 # word-counter
-Using Tkinter and Python to create a Application that helps in counting number of words in a txt file.
+I am using Tkinter and Python to create an application that helps in counting the number of words in a Txt file.
+I created two demo files, i.e. x.txt and read.txt.
+You need to have the text file in the same folder as the program.